timkonieczny/php-coding-task/README.md

 There is an existing web application framework that:

 * Bootstraps an incoming request via a router.
-* The router dispatches the request to a controller via a defined entry point.
+* The router dispatches the request to a controller via a defined entry point method called `execute`.
-* The controller entry point expects a `request` and `response` objects as parameters.
+* The controller `execute` method expects `request` and `response` objects as parameters.
-* The controller entry point returns a modified `response` object.
+* The `request` object implements the [Psr\Http\Message\ServerRequestInterface](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php) interface.
-* The `request` object is an abstraction of an HTTP request and includes things like the URI, HTTP method, query parameters, POST body, HTTP request headers etc.
+* The `response` object implements the [Psr\Http\Message\ResponseInterface](https://github.com/php-fig/http-message/blob/master/src/ResponseInterface.php) interface.
-* The `response` object is an abstraction of an HTTP response and includes things like HTTP response code, response body and HTTP response headers.
+* The controller `execute` method returns a modified `response` object.

 ### Requirements